 - h = Height relative to sea level

 Enter the position relative to the equator in decimal degrees.
 Latitude can only be specified between -90° and 90°.
 You can determine the latitude position by going to Google Maps on a desktop web browser, and right clicking your mouse on the required location, and then selecting “What’s here?”, which will display the latitude value followed by the longitude value as decimal values.

 Height above Sea Level

-Enter the known height above sea level in metres or feet for the required location.
+Enter the known height above or below mean sea level in metres or feet for the required location.
 If you do not know the height above sea level you should be able to obtain it from your national geological survey maps.
-If the height is below sea level then a minus (-) sign should be added to the height value.
+If the height is below sea level then prefix the height value with a minus (-) sign.

 Local Acceleration due to Gravity